Another look at statistical inference with machine learning-imputed data: Introduction

 \section{Introduction}

-Researchers are increasingly turning to machine learning (ML) models to obtain predictions for outcomes that are prohibitively time-consuming or expensive to measure directly and then conducting statistical analyses which treat the predictions as observed data. \citep{hoffman2024we, fan2024narratives, gao2024semi, miao2024task} This {\it{prediction-based}} (PB) inference approach, introduced by Wang et al,\cite{wang2020methods} is comprised of two steps outlined in Figure~\ref{fig:figure_1}.
-First, the outcome of interest is imputed using a prediction from a pre-trained model.
-Then, the predictions are used to draw inferences about the parameters of interest, such as the association parameters between the outcome and a set of covariates, together with a small amount of gold-standard data.\footnote{PB inference has primarily focused on outcomes that are difficult to measure.
-Recent work has considered predicted covariates (e.g., Kluger et al\cite{kluger2025prediction}).} In contrast to classical inference that relies solely on gold-standard data, PB inference aims to leverage the predictions to improve statistical efficiency without introducing bias.
+Researchers across \blue{scientific domains} are increasingly turning to machine learning (ML) models to obtain predictions for outcomes that are prohibitively time-consuming or expensive to measure directly, and then conducting statistical analyses which treat the predictions as observed data.\citep{hoffman2024we, fan2024narratives, gao2024semi, miao2024task} This {\it{prediction-based}} (PB) inference approach, introduced by Wang et al,\cite{wang2020methods} is comprised of the two steps outlined in Figure~\ref{fig:figure_1}.
+First, the outcome of interest is imputed with predictions from a pre-trained model based on auxiliary data.
+Then, the predictions are used together with a small amount of gold-standard data to draw inferences about the parameters of interest, such as the association parameters between the outcome and a set of covariates.\footnote{PB inference has primarily focused on outcomes that are difficult to measure.
+Recent work has considered predicted covariates (e.g., see Kluger et al.\cite{kluger2025prediction} \blue{and Xu et al.\cite{xu2025unified}).}} In contrast to {\it{classical inference}} based solely on gold-standard data, \blue{PB inference leverages information from the predictions to enhance the efficiency and thereby the scope of scientific analyses.}